guru1212/testMinions/README.md

 	]
 }

-Dockerize Python Flask
+How to Dockerize Python Flask project:
-Once the files from GIT hub is pulled, change directory to that path.
+Once the files from GIT hub is pulled to local, launch Docker Quickstart Terminal and change directory to that path.